leahelha/terrain-linear-regression-resampling/README.md

 This is the code for reproducing our results in _Project 1_ of **FYS-STK4155** for the Autumn 2023 semester at UiO.

-## Installation Instructions:
+## Installation instructions:
-To install all the nesecarry packages run this code here:
+To install all the necessary packages, run this code:

 ```Python
 pip install -r requirements.txt
 ```

-where **requirements.txt** contains all the required packages do run the code for this repository.
+where **requirements.txt** contains all the required packages to run the code for this repository.

 ## Datasets:
-There are two dataset used here, one from real data and one from syntizhed data.
+There are two dataset used, one from real data and one from syntizhed data.

 ### Syntizhed data:
 We use a syntizhed dataset that is made using the _Franke function_.
 The function `def FrankeFunction` is defined in **reg_class.py**.